NicholasJohn16/nicholasjohn16/README.md

-## Hi there 👋
+## I'm Nick Swinford.

-**I'm Nick Swinford.** I'm a self-taught web developer.
+I'm a self-taught web developer.
 I started web development as a Joomla Integrator, but when I became frustrated with the available components for Joomla, I decided to learn to write my own.
-After learning enough PHP and HTML to be dangerous, I moved on to CSS, JavaScript and eventually front-end frameworks like Ember.js and React.
+After learning enough PHP and HTML to be dangerous, I moved on to CSS, JavaScript, and eventually front-end frameworks like Ember.js and React.
+Constantly learning new technologies and deepening my understanding of languages.

+- 👨‍💻 I love writing clean back-end code and beautiful front-end interfaces.

 - 🗺️ I live in Kentucky, but I'm originally from Chicago.
 Miss the concrete jungle and urban sprawl, but the mountains and foresets of Kentucky will always call to me.